Arjun9946/wordpress-docs/posts/documenation/bulk-cancel-shopify-orders-with-storerobo.md

 <!-- wp:paragraph -->
 <p>Whether you are testing, have a large number of spam orders, or have an inventory shortage, you may want to cancel many orders quickly.
-While Shopify provides options to cancel orders, canceling orders one by one in Shopify is not easy if you are working with many orders.  </p>
+While Shopify provides options to cancel orders, canceling orders one by one in Shopify is not easy if you are working with many orders.a</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->